 1. Community Chores: Mission: Wolf is not an escape from everyday chores.
 We wash dishes, take out the trash, recycling, and compost, sweep indoors and outdoors, shovel snow, etc.

-2. Cleaning: We clean community spaces at least once a week.
+2. Cleaning: We deep clean all community spaces, work spaces and vehicles once a week.

 3. Watering the Wolves: When our pipes freeze during colder months, we haul water to the wolf enclosures and greenhouses in five-gallon buckets.
 A full load of water weighs over 60 pounds (27 kilograms).

-4. Processing Meat: Food for our wolves comes in the form of donated horses and other livestock that have died naturally or need to be put down.
-Several times a week, we butcher deceased livestock to feed the wolves.
+4. Processing Meat: Food for our wolves comes in the form of donated horses and other livestock that have died naturally or that are very ill and need to be put down.
+Several times a week, we process deceased livestock to feed the wolves.